 On balance, the archaeological evidence gives no clear chronological (or other) precedence to Miletos, even if it is becoming increasingly clear that the city does have a more significant stake in the early archaeological record of the site than hitherto admitted (e.g. Kerschner 2001; Schlotzhauer in Schlotzhauer and Weber 2012 forthcoming), nor can the site’s establishment be dated significantly earlier than the final third or quarter of the 7th century BC.
 A consensus has also emerged regarding the unlikelihood of the establishment of a settlement purely on Greek initiative, against Egyptian resistance.
 Strabo’s account is most likely coloured by a later desire – attested also otherwise – to emphasize the notion of Miletos as a great colonising power, as well as to embellish the historical record and credentials of Naukratis (Möller 2001a; Redon 2012, 63–9).

-The rich finds of high-quality late 7th- to 5th/4th-century BC Greek symposium pottery in the sanctuaries of Naukratis – being studied for the present project by Marianne Bergeron – bear direct witness to such sacred feasting at Naukratis right from the end of the 7th century BC.
+The rich finds of high-quality late 7th- to 5th/4th-century BC Greek symposium pottery in the sanctuaries of Naukratis (Fig. 8) – studied for the present project by Marianne Bergeron and others – bear direct witness to such sacred feasting at Naukratis right from the end of the 7th century BC.
 Communal ritual meals must have been of particular importance in a place like Naukratis, reinforcing a communal spirit and identity, and enlisting the gods’ help for the success of voyages and trade ventures.
-The profile of the Greek painted pottery finds in Naukratis (cf. Möller 2000a; Kerschner 2001; Schlotzhauer and Villing 2006) in general supports the literary account of who was involved in the emporion – even if it also illustrates the fact that the equation ‘pots = people’, here as elsewhere, does not quite work out (cf. Schlotzhauer and Villing 2006; Villing forthcoming).
-Pottery from Ionia (north and south) and Aiolis is much in evidence, far more so than anything that might reflect the Dorian involvement of Rhodes,
+The profile of the Greek painted pottery finds in Naukratis (cf. Möller 2000a; Kerschner 2001; Schlotzhauer and Villing 2006) in general supports the literary account of who was involved in the emporion – even if it also illustrates the fact that the equation ‘pots = people’, here as elsewhere, does not quite work out (cf. Schlotzhauer and Villing 2006; Villing forthcoming a).
+Pottery from Ionia (north and south) and Aiolis is much in evidence, far more so (as far as we can judge from the preserved asemblage) than anything that might reflect the Dorian involvement of Rhodes,

 Scholarship on Naukratis, particularly from an archaeological perspective, has traditionally focused on these earliest phases of the site.
 One of the site’s early excavators, Ernest Gardner, claimed that ‘almost all the things found at Naukratis date from an earlier [pre-Ptolemaic or even pre-Classical] time’ (Gardner 1888, 27), and even though this is clearly something of a misrepresentation, even when looking at Petrie’s and Gardner’s own publications (note, for example, the ‘abundance of Roman pottery’ reported by Petrie 1886a, 13, as originally covering the temenos of Apollo), a focus on the Archaic period has dominated scholarship on Naukratis through the ages.
 Partly this is owing to the fact that as far as Greek painted pottery at least is concerned, Gardner’s statement was not entirely incorrect, with the majority of the (preserved) Greek fine-wares dating to the 6th century BC.
 One has to consider that by the time Petrie and his successors began working at Naukratis, the sebbakhin in many parts of the site were just reaching the Classical–Archaic levels, having cleared away later evidence, thus leaving less of the earlier periods to be discovered by the archaeologists.
 Nevertheless, both the results of the later American fieldwork at the site and literary and epigraphic sources clearly indicate that Naukratis continued to flourish in later periods, even if historical developments occasioned a variety of changes in its fortunes across time.

-One major change for Naukratis is the gradual decline in its role as an ‘international’ port of trade.
+One major change for Naukratis was the gradual decline in its role as an ‘international’ port of trade.
 The surviving assemblage of Greek pottery – the vast majority in all likelihood dedications by traders both resident and passing – indicates that convivial feasting clearly continued across the watershed that was the Persian conquest in 525 BC for Egypt, and throughout the Classical period, albeit somewhat reduced.
 The two stelai erected in 380 BC by Nektanebo I at Naukratis and Thonis/Herakleion (Yoyotte 2001; Bomhard 2012), attest to significant trade passing through the site still in the 4th century BC.
-In addition, late 5th to 4th century BC inscriptions record traders from Naukratis being elected as proxenoi of Greek poleis such as Athens, Delphi, Ios and Kos (Bresson 2000, 61–2, 67; cf. Redon 2012).
+In addition, late 5th to 4th century BC inscriptions record traders from Naukratis being elected as proxenoi of Greek poleis and major religious centres such as Athens, Ios, Kos, Delphi and Delos (Bresson 2000, 61–2, 67; cf. Redon 2012.
+63–4).

 As mentioned earlier, following the foundation of Alexandria trade along the Canopic branch was once more boosted, with the Canopic branch allowing access through Lake Mareotis to Schedia and Alexandria (Blue and Khalil 2011), even if the spotlight soon moved to Alexandria.
 It was a native of Naukratis, Kleomenes, who, as Alexander’s financial officer, governed Egypt from 331 BC and after Alexander’s death briefly acted as hyparchos under Ptolemy I, until the latter had him executed in 322 BC (Le Rider 1997).
 Naukratis now almost certainly had a status as a Greek polis.
 Although this term is first unequivocally attested for the 2nd century BC, it must go back to an earlier date, possibly to the Archaic period, though maybe not necessarily to before the late 4th century BC (for an early dating, see e.g. Herda 2008, 46–51; for a later one, e.g. Möller 2000a, 184–91; Bresson 2000, 74–9).